Robust Wasserstein barycenter: Introduction

 In \citet{ma2023theoretical}, the robust Wasserstein distance is defined by introducing the concept of robust optimal transport (ROT) in \citet{ROT}, which truncates the distance function integrated in the computation of the Wasserstein distance, thus ensuring the robustness of the distance measure.
-Notably, this framework considers only the robust version of the classical $W_p$ distance for $p = 1$. {We generalize the robust Wasserstein distance to the case of \( p \geq 1 \) and introduce the robust Wasserstein barycenter (RWB) as a robust alternative to classical Wasserstein barycenter (WB).} Unlike the WB, our RWB does not impose any moment assumption on the probability measures. {Extensive experiments demonstrate enhanced robustness of the RWB compared to the WB.
-For the computation of the WB, \citet{simple_free} notes that although the IBP algorithm \cite{IBP} is highly efficient and straightforward in most cases, it is a fixed-support method implemented on a grid, thus has the issue of the curse of dimensionality.
+Notably, this framework considers only the robust version of the classical $W_p$ distance for $p = 1$.
+We generalize the robust Wasserstein distance to the case of \( p \geq 1 \) and introduce the robust Wasserstein barycenter (RWB) as a robust alternative to classical Wasserstein barycenter (WB).
+Extensive experiments demonstrate enhanced robustness of the RWB compared to the WB.
+For the computation of the WB, \citet{simple_free} notes that although the Iterative Bregman Projections (IBP) algorithm \cite{IBP} is highly efficient and straightforward in most cases, it is a fixed-support method implemented on a grid, thus has the issue of the curse of dimensionality.
+Therefore, we utilize the simple and well known fixed-point algorithm mentioned in \citet{simple_free} to enhance the results of the fixed-support IBP algorithm in our experiments.
 In contrast, barycenters without such constraints are referred to as free-support barycenters.
 Since the optimal solution is inherently sparse, free-support approach can overcome the curse of dimensionality.
-Our findings reveal that the free-support method, beyond its previously acknowledged advantage of overcoming the curse of dimensionality, also optimizes the barycenter results in processing images.
-Therefore, we utilize the simple and well known fixed-point algorithm mentioned in \citet{simple_free} to enhance the results of the fixed-support IBP algorithm in our experiments.}
+We find that, in addition to its intrinsic capacity to circumvent the curse of dimensionality, the free-support method yields superior barycenter results in our image processing experiments.

 The structure of the paper is organized as follows.
-Section 2 collects essential concepts related to the robust Wasserstein barycenter, including optimal transport, the Fréchet mean, the robust Wasserstein distance and so on.
+Section 2 collects essential concepts related to the robust Wasserstein barycenter, including optimal transport, the Fr{\'e}chet mean, the robust Wasserstein distance and so on.
 Section 3 proposes the new concept of the RWB and proves the existence and consistency of the RWB.
 Section 4 introduces a free-support algorithm for computing the RWB, which is built on existing fixed-support algorithms.
-Finally, Section 5 compares the RWB and WB through simulation and real-data analysis, illustrating the advantages of the RWB.
+Finally, Section 5 compares the RWB, the Wasserstein median proposed in \cite{YouShun} and WB through simulation and real-data analysis, illustrating the advantages of the RWB.